Class 10 Maths Chapter 1 Real Numbers (Hindi + English) All Exercise NCERT Solution

 Ex 1.4 Class 10 Maths Question 3.

 The following real numbers have decimal expansions as given below.
 In each case, decide whether they are rational or not.
-If they are rational and of the form pq, what can you say about the prime factors of q?
+If they are rational and of the form

 (i) 43.
 123456789